dhborus/Midcentury/Thoughts.md

 3. Eventually the Freud - neo Freud sections need review.

-4. Some way to do less on this one and this one and this one in the teen age section.
+4. Some way to do less on this one and this one and this one in the teen age section.[@fischer1992, p.
+66]

 5. Emphasize the issue of loneliness as reworking whether society was too little or too much present.
 Touched upon the relationship of modernity and the self, of course.